What is preterm labor?

 - Having a preterm birth in the past

 - Placenta that separates from the uterus early

 - Placenta that does not work as well as it should

-- Early breaking of sac around the fetus (premature rupture of membranes)
+- Early breaking of sac around the baby (premature rupture of membranes)

 - Problems with fetal growth

 - More than 1 baby in the uterus

 What are the symptoms of preterm labor?